Departing from near Edinburgh

-The tour finishes at Perth train station at around 4pm.
+The tour finishes at Perth train station between 3pm and 4pm.
 From there you’ll be able to catch one of the regular trains direct into Edinburgh or Glasgow, or to Edinburgh Airport.
 If you require further accommodation after the tour ends, we strongly advise you to book your additional accommodation in Edinburgh or Glasgow and not in Perth.
 In the event of a road closure it may be necessary for us to end the tour at an alternative train station, and it would be far easier for you to make your way into Edinburgh or Glasgow from another station, than it would be to find your way to Perth.

 This is more than just a tour…

-Your tour guide wears the full Jacobite Kilt: called a féileadh-mór.
+Your tour guide wears the full Jacobite Kilt: called a féileadh-mór for the Highland part of the tour.
 This is the style of kilt worn by the Jacobites during the 1745 uprising, and by Jamie in Outlander.

 Professional quality photographs of your tour: Throughout the tour we will take professional quality photographs of you in each location (only with your permission of course), and we will e-mail you a complete photographic record of your Outlander experience within two weeks.
 Here is a link to photos of recent Outlander clients who have kindly given us permission to share them.